Lou-Adriane Cassidy

 Lou-Adriane Cassidy-Lacasse, known professionally as Lou-Adriane Cassidy (born July 11, 1997) is a French-Canadian singer-songwriter from Quebec.

 Discography

 Cassidy was the performer of "Ça va ça va" ('It's okay, it's okay'), which was a SOCAN Songwriting Prize nominee in 2018 for songwriter Philémon Cimon, but she is perhaps most noted for her song "La fin du monde à tous les jours" ('The end of the world everyday'), which was shortlisted for the 2020 SOCAN Songwriting Prize.

 Her debut album, C'est la fin du monde à tous les jours, was released in 2019.
 In 2021, she came out with her second album, Lou-Adriane Cassidy vous dit : Bonsoir.

-In 2025 she released the album Journal d'un Loup-Garou, which was shortlisted for the 2025 Polaris Music Prize.
+In 2025 she released the album Journal d'un Loup-Garou, which was shortlisted for the 2025 Polaris Music Prize, and won the Juno Award for Francophone Album of the Year at the Juno Awards of 2026.

+Triste Animal was longlisted for the 2026 Polaris Music Prize.

 Contests

 Cassidy was a competitor in the fourth season of La Voix in 2016, competing on Éric Lapointe's team before being eliminated from the competition in episode 10.
 In 2018, she was a competitor in the Francouvertes contest, where she and her songwriting collaborators Philémon Cimon and Stéphanie Boulay won the Paroles & Musique Award.